X-Ray Spex: Reformation

 In 1988, Poly Styrene, Jak Airport, Mick Sweeney and Lora Logic reformed the band with no drummer.
-They then decided to bring in Paul Merron who had a sequencer, small studio set up and fx who provided drum loops and played keyboards and co-produced demos with Jak.
-They rehearsed in Oxted at Poly's home writing and arranging and then went into Nomis studios in Olympia London prior to a planned trip to India to shoot video and recording session in Florence.
-Unfortunately during this period, Jak was knocked off his bike by a truck on way to the Beeb and seriously broke his arm.
-Then after a period of 8 months with the band Paul was asked to not only play in the band but also be their video director then also to manage them too.
-This seemed unrealistic so he left and went to live in Crete pursuing his other passions of photography and scuba diving.
+They then decided to bring in Paul Merron who had a sequencer, small studio set up and fx who provided drum loops and played keyboards and co-produced demos with Jak Airport.
+They rehearsed in Oxted at Poly Styrene's home, writing and arranging and then went into Nomis studios in Olympia, London, prior to a planned trip to India to shoot a video plus a recording session in Florence.
+During this period, Jak Airport was knocked off his bicycle by a truck on way to the BBC and seriously broke his arm.
+Then after a period of eight months with the band, Paul Merron was asked to not only play in the band but also be their video director, and then also to manage them.
+This seemed unrealistic so he left and went to live in Crete, pursuing his other passions of photography and scuba diving.

-In 1991, X-Ray Spex reformed for a surprise sell-out gig at the Brixton Academy, where Poly appeared in a blue foam dress with an army helmet (to her regret).
+In 1991, X-Ray Spex reformed for a surprise sell-out gig at the Brixton Academy, where Poly Styrene appeared in a blue foam dress with an army helmet (to her regret).
 The group reformed again in 1995 with Styrene, Dean and Logic joined by Crispian Mills (as 'Red Spectre') and Paul Winterhart (as 'Pauli OhAirt') to release a new album Conscious Consumer.
 Although heralded as the first in a trilogy, the album was not a commercial success.
 Styrene later explained that touring and promotional work suffered an abrupt end when she was run over by a fire engine in central London, suffering a fractured pelvis.
 The following year X-Ray Spex played at the 20th Anniversary of Punk Festival in Blackpool minus Poly Styrene, overcoming her last-minute decision to withdraw by recruiting a replacement female singer named Poly Filla.
 The band disbanded, but later releases include a compilation of the group's early records, a live album, and an anthology of all the aforementioned.